17th Annual EMDR Regional Meeting (Online)

 This training will be conducted online.

-Optional APA or CA BBS CE credit is available for an additional $25 for the three hour session.
+Optional CE and/or EMDRIA credit is available for an additional $20 for the three hour session.
 See below for more information about CE credits.

-Eligibility: Registration for the 2022 Northern California EMDR Regional Meeting is open to all clinicians who have completed any part of an EMDRIA-approved basic EMDR training.
+Eligibility: Registration for the 2022 EMDR Regional Meeting is open to all clinicians who have completed any part of an EMDRIA-approved basic EMDR training.

 Cancellation: Reservations may be cancelled for a full refund up until one week prior to the event; after that date, no refunds will be given.
 If you register and pay for the presentation and do not attend and do not cancel, your registration fee will be forfeited.
 If you register but your check is not received within a week of your registration, your registration may be voided.

-CE Credits: This presentation is approved for 3 units of APA or CA BBS CE credits.
-TO RECEIVE CE CREDIT’S PARTICIPANTS MUST COMPLETE THE ENTIRE DAY (3 HOURS).
+CE Credits: This presentation offers 3 Continuing Education credits.
+TO RECEIVE CE CREDIT PARTICIPANTS MUST COMPLETE THE ENTIRE DAY (3 HOURS).

 Dr. Philip Manfield is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Dr. Philip Manfield maintains responsibility for this program and its content.

-3 EMDRIA credits have been applied for and are under review.
+This presentation is approved for 3 EMDRIA credits.
 EMDRIA CE credits are only needed for those EMDRIA members who are “certified” (or are applying for certification) and those who are “approved consultants.”

 Janina Fisher, Ph.D.